Garden Design in Hampshire

 Another fairly typical garden behind a new home, as left by the developers.
 There is a significant slope to be dealt with and the gardens' aspect means that only the top end of the garden receives the afternoon and evening sun.
 Not all of my clients choose to make use of the full design service.
 In this case they were keen to carry out their own planting but wanted help getting the structure of the garden right.
 The second photograph was taken just after the construction and plant bed preparation work had been completed.
 In the second season since handover the clients' planting is beginning to mature.

 Not all gardens concentrate focus internally.
-This view shows a transitional area between more formal gardens and the wider landscape.
-Sweeping rough cut lawns divide areas of wild flower planting and lead the eye towards the large pond.
-Planting comprises a mixture of native and semi-ornamental trees and shrubs, which rise in scale and merge towards the trees in the countryside beyond.
+These views illustrate transitional areas between more formal gardens and the wider landscape.
+Sweeping rough cut lawns divide areas of wild flower planting and shrub borders in the pictures above, leading the eye towards the large pond.
+Planting comprises a mixture of native and ornamental trees and shrubs, which rise in scale and merge towards the trees in the countryside beyond.
 Careful plant choice around the pond ensures winter interest from a variety of bark colours.
-These shrubs are managed to maintain this colour at a height that reflects in the water, particularly well on bright and still winter days like this one.

 All images and plans © Martyn Gingell 1985-2019